 Figure 1.
 Array Task (Sullivan, 2016)

-After the lesson the work samples were collected.
+After the lesson, the work samples were collected.
 Five of the children’s work samples were chosen as instruments for this study (Figures 2, 3, 4, 5 and 6).
 The samples were selected to show a range of different examples of multiplicative thinking.
 The work samples are presented next, including a summary of the child’s response and justification for selection as instruments.

 Figure 2.
 Sample A